dotnet/winforms/Documentation/issue-guide.md

     * Bugs which are present on both WinForms platforms (for .NET Core and .NET Framework) will be put into **Future** milestone and will be reviewed and prioritized after 3.0 final release.
     * Requests for new APIs and features will be put into **Future** milestone and will be reviewed and prioritized after 3.0 final release.
 * **Future** milestone tracks all potential future work (which may or may not happen).
 When we are done with 3.0 release, we will move some of these issues into the next immediate milestone.
     * Please do not start discussions about next post-3.0 milestone until we are close to final 3.0 release.
-If you want to express your opinion on prioritization, please [upvote first post of the issue](#upvotes-on-issues) instead.
+If you want to express your opinion on prioritization, please [upvote the first post of the issue](#upvotes-on-issues) instead.